-Employees who join an enterprise after 31 January 2021 shall not be entitled to this rise of their actual salaries/wages.
+Employees who join an enterprise after 31 January 2022 shall not be entitled to this rise of their actual salaries/wages.

-- 3. Lump-sum overtime remuneration is increased by the same percentage rate as that by which the monthly wages/salary under Item 2 above are raised. - 4.
-Apprentice income rates are adjusted by 1.6% (one point six percent).
+- 3. Lump-sum overtime remuneration is increased by the same percentage rate as that by which the monthly wages/salary under Item 1 above are raised. - 4.
+Apprentice income rates shall be as follows as of 1 February 2022:

-The separation allowance and supplements are adjusted by 1.45% (one point forty-five percent).
+5. The separation allowance and supplements are adjusted by 3.9% (three point nine percent).

-Moreover, the Collective Bargaining Agreement of 21 January 2021 raises the travel cost reimbursement and reimbursement of expenses pursuant to Items 5 and 23 of Section 21 by 1.45% (one point forty-five percent) as of 1 February 2021.
+Moreover, the Collective Bargaining Agreement of 18 January 2022 raises the travel cost reimbursement and reimbursement of expenses pursuant to Items 5 and 23 of Section 21 by 3.34% (three point thirty-four percent) as of 1 February 2022, applying the Comment "Travel cost reimbursement and reimbursement of expenses" of Item 6 of this Protocol.